Where to Stay in Madrid, Spain: The Best Hotels & VRBOs (2023)

 The Best Areas to Stay in Madrid

-The Spanish capital is full of vibrant and colourful neighbourhoods, each with its own vibe and style.
-One of the best things to do in Madrid is to simply walk around each neighbourhood aimlessly and discover new places as you go.
-For first-time visitors in the city, it’s best to stay in the Centro.
-Here, you’re always never too far from the action and most points of interest are within walking distance or a short metro ride.
+The Spanish capital is full of vibrant and colorful neighborhoods, each with its own vibe and style.
+One of the best things to do in Madrid is to simply walk around each neighborhood aimlessly and discover new places as you go.

 Within Centro there are many different neighbourhoods each with their own draws.
 They are: